Why Type Annotations in JavaScript are a Good Idea

 Applications built with web technologies, something that was a curiosity a few short years ago, have emerged onto the scene as a must have for most organizations.
 Transcending websites and providing users with a more open and unbounded experience, web applications are everywhere.

 As businesses expand into new markets and existing markets become more diverse, it is increasingly rare that enterprise applications can expect to serve speakers of only one language, with identical expectations for how they should be addressed or be presented data.
+In spite of this, globalization — the process of catering an experience to users in specific regions — receives less attention than is warranted, and many times is an afterthought in application development.

 A significant amount of work on JavaScript toolkits and frameworks has centered around trying to fix, normalize, and optimize browser implementations.
 Doing so requires making many assumptions about what the problems are, how our tools will be used by developers, and what we expect of the future.